-Contiguity is the most common rule imposed by the states: by state constitution, statute, or guideline, 49 states require at least one chamber's state legislative districts to be contiguous.
-23 states have similarly declared that their congressional districts will be contiguous.
+Contiguity is the most common rule imposed by the states: by state constitution or statute, 45 states require at least one chamber’s state legislative districts to be contiguous.
+18 states have similarly declared that their congressional districts will be contiguous.
 (The smaller number reflects the fact that few states have any express legal constraints on congressional districting.
-In practice, the vast majority of congressional districts -- perhaps every one in the 2010 cycle -- will be drawn to be contiguous.)
+In practice, the vast majority of congressional districts — perhaps every one in the 2020 cycle — will be drawn to be contiguous.)

 A district is contiguous if you can travel from any point in the district to any other point in the district without crossing the district’s boundary.
 Put differently, all portions of the district are physically adjacent.
 Most states require portions of a district to be connected by more than a single point, but don’t further require that a district be connected by territory of a certain area.

 Few redistricting concepts are absolute, and contiguity is no exception.
-Many states require contiguity only "to the extent possible," and courts generally accept anomalies that otherwise seem reasonable in context.
+Many states require contiguity only “to the extent possible,” and courts generally accept anomalies that otherwise seem reasonable in context.
 For example, the city of Racine, Wisconsin, has a non-contiguous boundary (boundaries like this are fairly common by-products of annexation).
-And so the legislature drew Wisconsin's 61st state assembly district to incorporate most of the city of Racine -- with a noncontiguous portion of the district embracing the noncontiguous portion of the city.
+And so, in 2001, the legislature drew Wisconsin’s 61st state assembly district to incorporate most of the city of Racine — with a noncontiguous portion of the district embracing the noncontiguous portion of the city.
 In 2011, Wisconsin’s 47th state assembly district did much the same for the noncontiguous portions of Blooming Grove and several other noncontiguous wards, and the 60th state assembly district did the same for the noncontiguous portions of Cedarburg.

 The next most common state rule is a requirement to follow political boundaries, like county, city, town, or ward lines, when drawing districts.
-By state constitution, statute, or guideline, 42 states require state legislative districts to show some accounting for political boundaries; 19 states impose similar constraints on congressional districts.
-Most often, state law concerning political boundaries leaves a fair amount of flexibility in the mandate -- one common instruction is to keep to political boundaries "to the extent practicable."
+By state constitution or statute, 34 states require state legislative districts to show some accounting for political boundaries; 15 states impose similar constraints on congressional districts.
+Most often, state law concerning political boundaries leaves a fair amount of flexibility in the mandate — one common instruction is to keep to political boundaries “to the extent practicable.”
 And like all other state redistricting law, this rule must bend where necessary to federal equal population or Voting Rights Act constraints.

 It is worth remembering that some cities or towns spill over county lines; even though counties are usually bigger than cities, keeping strictly to county lines may mean cutting off pieces of these “spillover” cities or metropolitan areas.

-Also, if counties or cities have to be split to comply with other redistricting requirements, most state law does not specify whether it is better to minimize the number of jurisdictions that are split, or to minimize the number of times that a jurisdiction is split.
+Also, if counties or cities have to be split to comply with other redistricting requirements, most state law does not specify whether it is better to minimize the number of jurisdictions that are split, or to minimize the number of times that a given jurisdiction is split.
 The former might mean splitting a few jurisdictions into many pieces; the latter might mean splitting a greater number of jurisdictions, but into fewer pieces.
 (As an exception to the general flexibility, Ohio has a rather detailed set of constraints describing how counties and other municipalities are to be split if they have to be split at all.)

-Almost as often as state law asks districts to follow political boundaries, it asks that districts be "compact."
-37 states require their legislative districts to be reasonably compact; 18 states require congressional districts to be compact as well.
+Almost as often as state law asks districts to follow political boundaries, it asks that districts be “compact.”
+By constitution or statute, 32 states require their legislative districts to be reasonably compact; 17 states require congressional districts to be compact as well.